-Curricular Practical Training (CPT) is defined as employment which is an integral part of an established curriculum including, "alternate work/study, internship. cooperative education, or any other type of required internship por practicum which is offered by sponsoring employers through cooperative agreements with the school" Source [ 8CFR 214.2 (f) (10)(i)].
+Curricular Practical Training (CPT) is employment which is an integral part of an established curriculum, including an "alternate work/study, internship, cooperative education, or any other type of required internship por practicum which is offered by sponsoring employers through cooperative agreements with the school."
+Source [8CFR 214.2 (f) (10)(i)]

 Part-time vs Full-Time CPT

 Part-Time CPT: Employment for 20 hours or less per week is considered part-time.
 You must be simultaneously enrolled in classes full-time in order to maintain lawful F-1 status.
 Students are not permitted to work over 20 hours while school is in session during the Fall and Spring semesters unless it is their final semester.

 Full-time CPT: Employment for more than 20 hours per week is considered full-time.
 Students are only eligible for full-time CPT during the Summer term or during their final semester.
 Please be aware that 12 months of more of full-time CPT will invalidate your eligibility for Optional Practical Training (OPT).